-Sustainability is literally the Red wire by my company Westerman bags.
-It connects thoughtful designs, natural material use (wool felt) and a clear vision .. to a future with less (no!) waste and more fair work.
-In all my wool felt designs there is a "common thread", the connecting factor between design, sustainability and you as a happy end user!
+Sustainability is literally the red Wire through my company Westerman bags.
+It connects thoughtful designs, natural material use (wool felt) and a clear vision .. to a future with less (none!)
+Waste and more fair work.
+In all my wool felting, there is a "common thread", the connecting factor between design, sustainability and you as a happy end user!

-I'd love to take you on a trip to 2025.
+I would like to take you on a trip to 2025.
 To a healthy and green world where there is room for people and nature.
-In order to be able to do this, I am constantly working on making my company more sustainable and reducing the ecological footprint.
+To be able to do that, I am permanently making my company more sustainable and reducing the ecological footprint.
 With every choice I make, reducing waste and emissions is paramount.

-That's what I'm committed to, every step of the way I take as a human being, as a Westerman Bags owner and at every step of the way.
-Cover I'm screwing.
+That is what I am committed to, with every step I take as a person, as a Westerman Bags owner and with every cover that I sew.

 * Reduce waste: Zero Waste in 2025!

-Packaging material is a big thorn in my side.
-When I order something online myself, which is already completely inevitable in times of Corona, I look forward to the packaging with fear.
-Often it is plastic or paper with a lot of plastic tape.
-Good packaging is a must, because what good is a damaged product?
-The challenge lies in the use of as little packaging material as possible and as much recycled, unprinted and unbleached paper and cardboard as possible.
-Fortunately, my felt bags and covers are not so sensitive to transport damage but should be packed as well as they go with the mail.
-For this I use 90% recycled brown cardboard without imprint. the purpose of my packaging is that you can use it a few more times before it goes to the paper recycling.
+Packaging material is a big thorn in my eye.
+If I order something online myself, which is now completely inevitable in times of Corona, I look forward to the packaging.
+It is often plastic or paper with a lot of plastic tape.
+Packing well is a must, because what is the help of a damaged product?
+The challenge lies in the use of as few packaging material as possible and as much as possible recycled, unprinted and unbleached paper and cardboard.
+My felt bags and covers are fortunately not so sensitive to transport damage but must be packaged as well as they go by post.
+For that I use 90% recycled brown cardboard without print.
+The purpose of my packaging is that you can use a few more times before it goes to the paper recycling.

-In the meantime, my wool felt remains are used on a small scale by creative mothers, after-school care and at the Vrije School.
-The small pieces can be put together with a sturdy zig zag and then you can make soles for under slippers, for example, and knee pieces for your jeans.
-If you cut small circles of them, you can stick them under the chair and table legs with double -sided tape so that they can move sound and scratchless through your room or classroom.
+Meanwhile, my wool felt remains are used on a small scale by creative mothers, out -of -school care and at the Free School.
+The small pieces can be put together with a sturdy Zig and then you can make soles for under slippers, and knee pieces for your jeans.
+If you cut small circles, you can stick them under the chair and table legs with double -sided tape so that they can move sound and scratchless through your room or classroom.

-I Go Green, you too?
-I keep making small and big choices to reduce waste.
-My goal: In 2025 Westerman Bags will no longer produce waste!
+I go green, you too?
+I always make small and large choices to reduce waste.
+My goal: in 2025 Westerman Bags no longer produces waste!
 Do you have an idea what you can do with small pieces of leather, yarn or felt?
 Let me know!